 Regarding the nineteenth century specifically, charity organizations in the urban environment flourished as the urban environment took hold (there's no indication that poor people before urbanization were any better off; they were simply more invisible).
 The YMCA began in the mid-1800s, the Salvation Army also in the mid-1800s.
 Soup kitchens came and went but weren’t going strong as regular city institutions until the mid-1800s.

 Most charity for most of history was local and church-based.
 And brought about almost entirely by face-to-face/door-to-door requests.
 Such efforts did great work!
 But the fail-safes that modern people take for granted—something as basic as not being sent to jail for debt—didn’t exist.
 Most people were one harvest away from not being able to feed their families.
 There is a reason that Pa Ingalls spent a large amount of Laura’s childhood not at home (no, the reality wasn’t like the television show).
-When a bunch of locusts eat your wheat, you have to go work on the railroad instead.
+When a bunch of locusts eat your wheat, you have to go work on the railroad instead.And there's a reason that the agricultural poor, despite D.H.
+Lawrence, went to work in mines and factories when the Industrial Revolution rolled in.
+Despite the incredible dangers of those places, they were better than working on farms.

 Factory workers at Amoskeag, who were working 12-hour days, still considered that they had gained advantages, such as more free time in the evenings.
-And they joined social organizations, a pattern of civil engagement that took off in the nineteenth century.
+And they joined social organizations, a pattern of civic engagement that took off in the nineteenth century.

 In the 1830s, however, most people were still laborers or farmers, which means that most people were poor laborers or farmers.
 Even the “wealthy” people who helped out Joseph Smith were not what we moderns would necessarily deem wealthy (though Martin Harris did pay $3,000 for The Book of Mormon's printing of 5000 volumes, which cost is close to $100,000 today--the calculation is confused by certain things being less expensive and other things being more expensive, and printing was steadily becoming less expensive; it was nevertheless a great deal of money).